QMSTR/web/content/blog/qmstr-newsletter-2.md

 The prototype data model is rather bare bones.
 It will serve us for the implementation fo the prototype feature set.
-In the long run however, we are considering using an in-memory graph database that is able to store sturctured and less structured project metadata, and allows reporters to perform queries of the project metadata.
+In the long run however, we are considering using an in-memory graph database that is able to store structured and less structured project metadata, and allows reporters to perform queries of the project metadata.
 This will become especially important once the compliance metadata of multiple software bilds will be aggregated into a complete overview of a whole